moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 Each session consists of a series of *stages*.
 Each stage presents each player token a number of *paths* to choose from.
 The number of paths can vary from stage to stage.

-Stages represent decision points in story.
+Stages represent decision points in the story.
 The paths represent the decisions that the characters can make at that decision point.

 Session progress sequentially through their stages as follows: